AyoubEttalbi/AtlasAir-frontend/README.md

 ## Introduction

-Tripma is a modern flight booking website designed to provide a seamless experience for users to search and book flights.
+AtlasAir is a modern flight booking website designed to provide a seamless experience for users to search and book flights.
 The application is built using React, TypeScript, and SCSS, ensuring a robust and maintainable codebase.

 ## Features